lmickes/pyWitness/docs/_sources/introduction.rst.txt

    * - confidence
      - conf_level

+Data for show ups
+^^^^^^^^^^^^^^^^^

+To perform an analysis of showup data.
+The data needs to be organised differently compared to lineup data.
+So rejectId for both targetAbsent and targetPresent showups need to given new confidences.
+So for example if the data is measured on a three point confidence scale (1, 2 and 3).
+The sujectId for both targetPresent and targetAbsent confidences need to be mapped to (4, 5, 6) and rejectId needs to be given (3, 2, 1).

 .. note::
    Confidence can be verbal and needs to be mapped to a number.
 For example, confidence could be low (1), medium (2) or high (3).